polyglot-compiler/JLang/docs/developer-guide.md

 help work around unimplemented features in JLang, and then compile everything into `libjdk` as before.
-Here it will also put your local JDK 7 installation on the dynamically loaded search path of `libjdk`, so that JDK code has access to the native code that is part of OpenJDK 7.
+Here it will also put your local JDK 7 installation on the dynamically loaded search path of `libjdk`, so that JDK code has access to the native code that is part of OpenJDK 7. *Note:* This linking doesn't work on all systems and the final binary compilation of executables must also link the OpenJDK 7 native code libraries.

 The makefile in `tests/isolated` will compile each unit test and create an executable by linking with `libjvm` from the runtime and `libjdk` from the